 Dr. Marvin Macaraig is the Scarborough Cycles Bike Hub Coordinator, a joint initiative between Access Alliance Multicultural Health and Community Services and TCAT, in partnership with Birchmount Bluffs Neighbourhood Centre, CultureLink Settlement and Community Services, the Toronto Cycling Think & Do Tank, and Cycle Toronto.
 Employed as a Community Health Worker at Access Alliance, Marvin works to increase cycling knowledge in Scarborough by building both institutional and community capacity.
 Marvin believes that active transportation is a key facet of urban resilience and local prosperity.
 One of his goals is to find solutions and address barriers that will increase participation in suburban cycling for transportation.
 Marvin received his Ph.D. from the University of Toronto (Geography and Planning), has expertise in metropolitan governance and civil society, and has taught several urban geography courses at the University of Toronto Scarborough.
 He is also a co-founder of the Toronto East Cyclists.

-Yvonne Verlinden is a researcher at TCAT.
-She is currently working on two projects: 1) a feasibility study for a driver training program for safely sharing the road with bicycles and 2) the economic impact study for the Bloor Street West bike lane pilot project.
+Yvonne Verlinden is the Project Coordinator for the Scarborough Cycles initiative and is also responsible for TCAT’s social media presence.
+Past projects with TCAT include an economic impact study for the Bloor St pilot bicycle lanes and a study on the feasibility of offering driver education about sharing the road with bicycles in Toronto.
 She recently completed her Master’s of Planning at Ryerson University, with a focus on transportation, and cycling in particular.
-For her Major Research Project, she explored the connection between mobility and belonging through a Photo Voice project with newcomers in Toronto who had been loaned a bicycle for the summer.
-She also worked for the Ministry of Transportation as a writer for the GTA West Corridor review.
+For her Major Research Project, she explored the connection between mobility and belonging through a Photo Voice project with the Bike Host program, which loans a bicycle to newcomers in Toronto (including as part Scarborough Cycles).
+She has also worked for the Ministry of Transportation as a writer for the GTA West Corridor review.
 In 2016, she served as a Complete Streets intern at TCAT during which time she produced a backgrounder on Complete Streets in rural areas.
-She also created the online version of the Guide to Safer Streets Near Schools and continues to do social media on TCAT’s behalf.
-She became interested in transportation planning after spending 10 months cycle-touring around the world.